 So let’s start at the beginning, cryptocurrencies are digital money that are created from code; they have no physical form and exist only in the network.
 They are free from governmental oversight (have no central bank) and are monitored by a peer-to-peer protocol.
 Transactions are added to a public ledger (through a process known as blockchain technology) and new “coins” are created through a process known as mining.
 Some examples are BitCoin, Ethereum, and Ripple.
 The birth of cryptocurrencies is accredited to BitCoin’s creator back in 2009.

 Still with me?
 Great!
-So cryptocurrencies are still a very new monetary form and, to some, seem like the Wild West in terms of evolution and uncharted territory.
+So cryptocurrencies are still a fairly new monetary form and, to some, seem like the Wild West in terms of evolution and uncharted territory.
 You probably have heard the most about Bitcoin and seen a flurry of headlines in recent months about some crazy numbers involved in the cryptocurrency field.
-It is true that the market has exploded in the past year.
+It is true that the market has exploded in the past few years.
 For instance in August 2017, the total market capitalization of all cryptocurrencies was $30.9 billion.
-Then four months ago (December 2017) it reached $600 billion.
-Bitcoin’s value per “coin” reached $19,300 in December and has since dropped precipitously.
-As of the writing of this article, it was worth $8,544 per “coin.”
+By December 2017 it reached $600 billion.
+Bitcoin’s value per “coin” reached $19,300 in December 2017 and then dropped precipitously.
 If you are wondering, you can buy less than one Bitcoin.
-For example, it can divided up to eight decimal points to suit your budget (0.02 Bitcoins would equal approximately $171 at the time of this article).
-As to the number of cryptos on the market, that too is an every growing number—in December there were approximately 1,360.
+For example, it can divided up to eight decimal points to suit your budget.
+As to the number of cryptos on the market, that too is an every growing number with new cryptocurrencies being developed all the time.

 How do you use it?